craigsimps/gulp-wp-toolkit/README.md

 Once installed, the following tasks will be available to run via `gulp <taskname>`.

 ### Build
-* `gulp build` makes sure all dependencies (Bower components) are installed, and then runs through all of the individual build tasks.
+* `gulp build` runs through all of the individual build tasks.
 * `gulp build:css` compiles SCSS into CSS.
 * `gulp build:rtl` generates an RTL stylesheet in the theme root.
 * `gulp build:js` concatenates JavaScript files defined in `config.js` and outputs into our theme `/js/` directory.